kinnala/scikit-fem/docs/listofexamples.rst

 .. plot::
    :caption: The scalar potential in the disk with point source at (0.3, 0.2).

-   from docs.examples.ex38 import basis, x from skfem.visuals.matplotlib import plot plot(basis, x, shading='gouraud', nrefs=2, colorbar=True)
+   from docs.examples.ex38 import visualize visualize()

 See the `source code of Example 38 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex38.py>`_ for more information.